NetApp/netapp-astra-toolkits/docs/README.md

   -o {json,yaml,table}, --output {json,yaml,table}
                         command output format
   -q, --quiet           supress output
+  -f, --fast            prioritize speed over validation (using this will not validate arguments, which may have unintended consequences)
 ```

 For more information on the positional arguments, see the following pages: